 - A short statement about applicant’s career goals

 - Curriculum Vitae

-- Supporting letter from that applicant’s Director of Training or Departmental Chair AND proof of Student/Post-Doc status
+- Supporting letter from that applicant’s Director of Training or Departmental Chair that includes a statement proving the applicant’s Student/Post-Doc status

 Accepted Awardees will be notified by mid to late December 2016.